Efficient Bernoulli factory MCMC for intractable posteriors: Barker's method and the two-coin algorithm

 The Bernoulli factory problem is one in which given events that occur with probability $p$, the goal is to simulate an event with probability $h(p$), for some function of interest, $h$ \citep{asmu:glynn:1992,keane:obrie:1994,MR2115037,MR2829311,huber:2017,morina2019bernoulli}. \cite{gon:krzy:rob:2017,gon:lat:rob} proposed the following Bernoulli factory to sample events with probability $\alpha_{\text{B}}(x,y)$.
 Suppose,

 where $c_x$ is possibly known and $0 < p_x < 1$.
 Similarly, $\pi(y) q(y,x) = c_y p_y$.
 The roles of $c_x$ and $c_y$ are to ensure that $p_x$ and $p_y$ are valid probabilities.
-We stress that the bound $c_x$ can be a local bound and a global bound over the full support is not required, thus allowing for tighter bounds.
+We stress that the bound $c_x$ can be a local bound; a global bound over the full support is not required.
 For asymmetric proposal distributions, $c_x$ and $p_x$ depend on both $x$ on $y$, however we suppress the dependency on $y$ for notational convenience.
+One way to arrive at $c_x$ and $p_x$ is to find $c_x$ such that